 Calls to action (CTAs) are an important part of content writing as they encourage readers to take action after reading your content.
 They might be in the form of a buy button for a product, an email signup form, or even just a link to a related article.

-Ideally your content will always have some sort of CTA to either convert the reader into a customer (usually important for client work) or to keep them reading your content.
+Ideally your content will always have some sort of CTA to either convert the reader into a customer (usually important for client work) or to keep them reading your content (such as linking out to another article on your site).

 5. Don’t Skimp On Research Time